 One of the most important parts of your wedding is your wedding dress, you can go “green” in this area.
 There are many options that will allow you to combine eco-friendly choices with your wedding dress style to choose a beautiful dress with minimal impact on the environment.

-Choosing an eco-friendly wedding dress consist of finding a dress that is made from natural and organic fibers that are not animal byproducts.
-Dress that has been made using eco-friendly options, such as eco-friendly dyes.
+Choosing an eco-friendly wedding dress consist of finding a dress that is made from natural and organic fibers that are no animal byproducts.
+The dress has been made using eco-friendly options, such as eco-friendly dyes.
 A dress that uses recycled fabrics will qualify as an eco-friendly dress.
 Or simply your dress can be reused.
-Sustainable, recycled and reused are characteristics to look for when shopping for a “green” wedding dress.
+Sustainable, recycled, and reused are characteristics to look for when shopping for a “green” wedding dress.

 Designers like Adele Wechsler and Jessica Iverson with her Terra Amore line have combined couture with eco-friendly materials.
-Jessica Iverson’s line consist of earth friendly silk fabrics.
-They are vegan friendly and uses eco-friendly dyes.
+Jessica Iverson’s line consists of earth-friendly silk fabrics.
+They are vegan-friendly and uses eco-friendly dyes.
 100% sweatshop free.
 The company also plants a tree for every purchase made.

 You can also make an eco-friendly decision to purchase a gently used gown instead of buying a new one.
 You can visit local consignment stores and organizations, vintage boutiques that can also be found online.
 Choosing to wear your mother’s or grandmother‘s gown is another eco-friendly decision.

-Earthly Affair is company who grew out of the lack of environmentally friendly invitations that were also stylish.
-This company is “green” not only in the finished product, but also in their production methods, shipping methods and other recycling efforts.
+Earthly Affair is a company who grew out of the lack of environmentally friendly invitations that were also stylish.
+This company is “green” not only in the finished product but also in their production methods, shipping methods, and other recycling efforts.
 They offer two options for their invitations.
-One is a 100% pcw, which means it uses no new trees and averts waste from landfills.
+One is a 100% PCW, which means it uses no new trees and averts waste from landfills.
 The second is a cotton paper, FSC certified for responsible forest management and consists of partially recycled content.

 Sweet Invitations offers an elegant line of handmade papers, made entirely from tree-free and recycled materials.
 These handmade papers are made from discarded cotton cloth.
 Visit their site for additional recycling fun facts.
 Primarily they are a handmade paper supplier, however, they will provide printed invitations at an additional cost.

-Botanical Paperworks creates plantable paper (called Garden Greetings™) is “tree-free”, so that no trees were cut down to make this plantable paper.
+Botanical Paperworks creates plantable paper (called Garden Greetings™) that is “tree-free” so that no trees were cut down to make this plantable paper.
 The base fiber is cotton or 100% post-consumer waste.
 And the paper is made with pure North American wildflower seeds by skilled papermakers.
-Not only will you send of a wonderful eco-friendly invitation but, you’re giving the your guests a lasting memento of the event.
-As the flowers bloom in their garden, they’ll remember you and the special day of which they were a part.
+Not only will you send off a wonderful eco-friendly invitation but, you’re giving your guests a lasting memento of the event.
+As the flowers bloom in their garden, they’ll remember you and the special day of which they were apart.